gem/oq-engine/doc/manual/oq-manual.rst

    </nrml>

-The following attributes are needed to define a vulnerabilityfunction which uses a continuous distribution to model the uncertainty in the conditional loss ratios:
+The following attributes are needed to define a *Vulnerability Function* which uses a continuous distribution to model the uncertainty in the conditional loss ratios:

 -  ``id``: a unique string (ASCII) used to identify the taxonomy for which the function is being defined.
-This string is used to relate the vulnerabilityfunction with the relevant asset in the exposuremodel.
+This string is used to relate the *Vulnerability Function* with the relevant asset in the *Exposure Model*.
 This string can contain letters (a–z; A–Z), numbers (0–9), dashes (-), and underscores (_), with a maximum of 100 characters.